-In response to a tide of interest in our technology solution Darktrace, we have compiled the following list of “Frequently Asked Questions” (Darktace FAQ’s) and their answers, which we hope will help broaden your knowledge.
+In response to a tide of interest in our technology solution Darktrace, we have compiled the following list of “Frequently Asked Questions” (Darktace FAQs) and their answers, which we hope will help broaden your knowledge.

 We are particularly pleased to see a wide variety of questions being asked of Cyberseer’s Threat Analysts who are recognised for their expert capabilities in research, monitoring and in-depth investigations.
-They use insight from Darktrace’s ‘Enterprise Immune System’ approach to providing comprehensive support for our customers and combat targeted threats.
+They use insight from Darktrace’s ‘Enterprise Immune System’ approach to provide comprehensive support for our customers and combat targeted threats.

 To help you find the answers you are looking for more easily, we have listed the questions here.
 Just click on the question and it will take you to the answer.
 If your question isn’t listed, please send it to our Threat Analysts team or schedule a call.